vrhoward/iglm-overview/README.md

 ## Overview

-(Five-minute overview providing context, stating the problem the paper is addressing, characterizing the approach, and giving a brief account of how the problem was addressed.)

 ### Antibody Structure and Function

-Antibodies, also known as immunoglobulins, are important protein components of the immune system with the primary function to recognize and neutralize foreign substances.
+Antibodies, also known as immunoglobulins, are important protein components of the immune system with the primary function to recognize and neutralize foreign substances, or antigens.

 <img width="594" alt="Screen Shot 2023-10-24 at 11 17 13 PM" src="https://github.com/vrhoward/iglm-overview/assets/107573643/1e6bfaec-7ae4-4b15-ae9b-52098cadee9d">

+Antibodies are composed of
+1) two identical peptide chain pairs: heavy chain and light chain
+2) variable (V) and constant (C) regions
+3) three CDR loops forming the majority of the antigen-binding site contained within each variable region
+4) framework sequences outside the CDR loops that stabilize the loop structure

-Owing to their extensive diversity and high specificity in antigen binding, antibodies have also proven to be a powerful therapeutic tool, with monoclonal antibodies (mAbs) becoming a key target for discovery and optimization
+The CDRs composing the antigen-binding sites are highly variable, allowing for extensive diversity and high specificity in antigen binding.
+For these reasons, antibodies have proven to be a powerful therapeutic tool for treatment and diagnostics, becoming a key target for discovery and optimization within therapeutic applications.

 ### Problem

+The discovery and optimization of monoclonal antibodies is requires lare sequence libraries of

 ### Approach